mpruna/prasleas/_posts/2020-05-17-Jenkins-Covid-Analytics-Automation.md

 ### Webhook

 The first job listens for new data.
 This is done through a webhook trigger.
 When new data is available a notification is sent to Jenkins.
-Following this event the dataset will be donwloaded locally.
+Following this event the dataset will be downloaded locally.
 The trigger is based on committed data to a public repo, but this functionality must be configured.

 #### Jenkins setup (Build job setup)